danielvarennikov/Compiler-front-end/README.md

 How it works:

-1)Create a txt file with arithmetic expressions
+1)Create a txt file with your program

 2)Change the Runner to its path

 3)The lexer will split the expression into tokens

 4)After the tokens are passed to the parser the parser turns them to a postfix form

+5)The parser only parses variables previously declared (by looking at its variables "table")

 -------------------------------------------------